 Point Dume is a wonderful place to visit any time of the year.and is one of Southern California’s most scenic coastal destinations.
 Point Dume is 18 miles north of Santa Monica.

 Point Dume Nature Preserve is 32 acres of pristine oceanfront land which you can access from several hiking trails.
 Take the main trail to the summit or descend the steps to a secluded beach called Pirates Cove.
 Please stay on the trail this is a protected nature preserve with sensitive plants and animals.
 Keep a close watch on children there are many steep cliffs.

 There is a viewing platform along the boardwalk trail just below the summit where you can sit and enjoy the million dollar view.
-Parking is at a premium, do not park on local streets, tickets are given out.
 Admission free, some free parking.

 James and Rosemary Nix Nature Center is located in the center of Laguna Canyon just off Laguna Canyon road.Admission to the center and the miles of hiking trails is free.
 Inside the nature center are displays and exhibits about Laguna Canyon and the animals that live in it.
 Restrooms with changing tables, drinking fountains, picnic tables, free maps and nature-oriented merchandise are available on site.

 One of the most popular hikes from the nature center is to Barbara’s Lake.
 This little lake next to Laguna Canyon road is the only natural lake in Orange County.

 Chinatown is located about two blocks from Union Station in downtown Los Angeles.
 Chinatown’s 16 square blocks are filled with small mom and pop shops, restaurants, and food stores.

 You can find just about any item you are looking for plus a few items you might never have heard of.
 Old Chinatown Plaza is the oldest shopping mall in Chinatown and is a must see.